 Comstock House

 Step back in time in this Victorian home.
-Even if you're not a history or museum person, pretend you lived in the era and play a little game: in each room, choose one item you'd absolutely keep in your own house and choose one you'd throw away immediately.
+Even if you're not a history or museum person, pretend you lived in the era and play a little game: in each room, choose one item you'd keep in your own house and one you'd throw away immediately.

 Fargo Air Museum

-Home to aircraft of all eras, from the modern Global Hawk unmanned reconnaissance drone to the "most accurate recreation of a Wright Brothers’ Flyer the Smithsonian Institute has ever seen."
+The Fargo Air Museum is home to aircraft of all eras, from the modern Global Hawk unmanned reconnaissance drone to the "most accurate recreation of a Wright Brothers' Flyer the Smithsonian Institute has ever seen."

 Red River Zoo